cloudfoundry-incubator/kubecf/dev/kubecf/docs/accessing.md

-# Accessing the KUBECF cluster
+# Accessing the Kubecf cluster

 ## When using NGINX Ingress Controller

-NGINX Ingress Controller with Minikube enables the access from the host to the KUBECF cluster.
+NGINX Ingress Controller with Minikube enables the access from the host to the Kubecf cluster.
 Follow the commands below for a step-by-step guide.

 ```sh